Big Brother 21 (American season): Reception

 This season was the least-watched and lowest-rated season of the series with about a 20% decrease in viewers and 25% decrease in demographics from the previous season.
 The season ended with an average viewership per episode of 4.38 million, over one million fewer than the previous lowest.
-Despite the decrease in ratings, CBS announced on September 5, 2019 that Big Brother was renewed for its twenty-second and will premiere in the summer of 2020.
+Despite the decrease in ratings, CBS announced on September 5, 2019 that Big Brother was renewed for its twenty-second season and will premiere in the summer of 2020.

-Controversy and criticism
+Critical responses

 Big Brother 21 was criticized negatively by critics and fans due to the HouseGuests' discriminatory tendencies.
 Professor of African American studies and the UCLA Dean of Social Sciences, Darnell Hunt, stated, "Race is the central axis of social relationships.
 Even when, in public, we try to deny its significance, it creeps through in unexpected ways.
 When people are in a house like that 24 hours a day under those conditions, it's difficult to hide an inconvenient truth about American culture and society.
 The camera is the great equalizer."
 However, the way CBS handled the situations was somewhat praised by viewers as they dedicated a time during the live finale to address them and let the HouseGuests explain themselves.
 Justin Carriero of The Young Folks wrote, "These HouseGuests got away with a lot and they avoided the blowback by being in jury, so they had no idea what storm was heading their way.
 They needed to know what they did and how the public viewed them."
 He ended up rating the finale an eight on a scale from one to ten.
 Overall, the season was criticized for its non-diverse casting, leniency with specific rules like Have-Not rules, and deceptive editing of the episodes compared to the events shown on the 24/7 Live Feeds.